jmgress/usegenai/slides/Slides.md

 # Codex
 - Codex feature in ChatGPT was the coding-focused experience powered by the Codex model, designed to help users write, understand, and debug code directly in the chat.

 ---

-# Chat Agents

-- ChatGPT agent helps you accomplish complex online tasks by reasoning, researching, and taking actions on your behalf.
-It can navigate websites, work with uploaded files, connect to third-party data sources (like email and document repositories), fill out forms, and edit spreadsheets—while ensuring you remain in control.

----